 (B) Except for cleaning that is necessary because of a spill or other accident, cleaning must be done during periods when the least amount of food is exposed, including but not limited to after closing.
-This requirement does not apply to cleaning that is necessary due to a spill or other accident and the potential for cross-contamination is minimized.
+This requirement does not apply to cleaning that is necessary due to a spill or other accident and the potential for cross- contamination is minimized.

-6-501.3 6-501.13 Cleaning Floors, Dustless Methods
+6-501.13-3 Cleaning Floors, Dustless Methods

-- (A) Except as specified in ¶ (B) of this section, only dustless methods of cleaning shallmust be used including but not limited to, such as wet cleaning, vacuum cleaning, mopping with treated dust mops, or sweeping using a broom and dustpandust-arresting compounds. - (B) Spills or drippage on floors that occur between normal floor cleaning times shallmay be cleaned.: 6-501.14 - (1) Without the use of dust-arresting compounds, and - (2) In the case of liquid spills or drippage, with the use of a small amount of absorbent compound such as sawdust or diatomaceous earth applied immediately before spot cleaning.
+- (A) Except as specified in ¶ (B) of this section, only dustless methods of cleaning shallmust be used including but not limited to, such as wet cleaning, vacuum cleaning, mopping with treated dust mops, or sweeping using a broom and dustpandust-arresting compounds. - (B) Spills or drippage on floors that occur between normal floor cleaning times shallmay be cleaned.: - (1) Without the use of dust-arresting compounds, and - In the case of liquid spills or drippage, with the use of a small amount of absorbent compound such as sawdust or diatomaceous earth applied immediately before spot cleaning.

-6-501.4 Cleaning Ventilation Systems, Nuisance and Discharge Prohibition
+6-501.144 Cleaning Ventilation Systems, Nuisance and Discharge Prohibition

-- (A) -Intake and exhaust air ducts shallmust be cleaned, and filters changed as necessary to prevent- - (A) byso they are not a source of contamination by dust, dirt, and/or other materials. - (B) If vented to the outside, ventilation systems shallmust not create a public health hazard, nuisance, or impair the environment unlawful discharge.
+- (A) Intake and exhaust air ducts shallmust be cleaned, and filters changed as necessary to prevent CONTAMINATION (A) byso they are not a source of contamination by dust, dirt, and for other materials. - (B) If vented to the outside, ventilation systems shallmust not create a public health hazard, nuisance, or impair the environmentunlawful discharge.

-6-501.5 Geaning Maintenance Tools, Preventing Contamination
+6-501.45-5 Cleaning Maintenance Tools, Preventing Contamination

-(A) Food preparation sinks, HAND WASHINGhandwashing sinks, and WARE WASHING EQUIPMENT shallwarewashing equipment must not be used for the cleaning of maintenance tools, the preparation or holding of maintenance materials, or the disposal of mop water, and other liquid wastes.
+(A) Food preparation sinks, HAND WASHING handwashing sinks, and WARE WASHING EQUIPMENT shallwarewashing equipment must not be used for the cleaning of maintenance tools, the preparation or holding of maintenance materials, or the disposal of mop water, and other liquid wastes.